tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## b

 If we assume that any of the 32 pieces on the board could be in any of the 64 positions, without accounting for legal moves to get there or checks.
 That leaves us with $64!/32!$ positions.
 Each piece could either be captured or not, which leaves us with $2^{32}$ states.
-Totally this would leave us with $2^{32}64!/32!$ states
+Totally this would leave us with $2^{32}64!/32!$ states.

+# 8